 For a transaction to make sense for the big firms with downtown offices, the total fees have to be a few million dollars.
 For the mid-sized firms, the minimum fee size is in the $500,000 to $1.5 million range.
 Smaller firms can afford to do exit transactions where the fees are only a few hundred thousand dollars.

 Typically, the big firms will compete most aggressively for exit transactions above $100 million because these transactions will produce several million dollars in fees.
-The $10 to 50 million range is the optimum range for the mid-sized firms.
-Smaller transactions are usually done by specialized boutique firms.
+The $10 to $50 million range is the optimum range for the mid-sized firms.
+Smaller transactions are usually done by business brokers.
 These numbers shift up or down depending on how busy the firms are.
+This post describes the differences between M&A advisors and business brokers in more detail.

 This fee structure is very consistent between firms of similar quality.
 At the extreme ends of the range there are firms that will undertake engagements with no work fee and also firms that structure their fees entirely on an hourly basis with no success fee.
 If you see these different fee structures and the reason for the difference is not obvious to you, I suggest you find an Exit Coach or experienced mentor who can help put them in perspective.